So you want THE shortcut to instant health after a crazy burnout?

 That’s it, do this consistently and you will see clear results that will cure your stress symptoms.

-I wasn’t dreaming anymore, it was real and it can also be real for you.
+This is not a dream, it’s real and it can also be real for you.